 B&B innkeepers design their rooms, down to the smallest details, for your comfort, convenience, and delight.
 You’ll have a more memorable romantic getaway yet plenty of privacy in a bed and breakfast.

 You have so many Michigan B&Bs to choose from.
 Pick a favorite city.

 Choose a hotel or B&B. Two more questions

 2) When you’re out in public, are you open to, and interested in, meeting and talking to new people?
 OR, even if you might be somewhat of an introvert, do you often realize that you’ve been energized by a conversation with total strangers?

-Bed and breakfast fans don’t choose B&Bs so they can meet new people, but they tend to be open to starting or joining a conversation.
-Regular B&B goers assume, based on past experience, that those folks out on the patio or across the dining room will have interesting stories and experiences to share.
+Bed and breakfast fans don’t choose B&Bs so they can meet new people, but they do tend to be open to starting or joining a conversation.
+Regular B&B goers assume, based on past experience, that the folks they meet out on the patio or in the dining room will have interesting stories and experiences to share.
 The discovery is part of what’s special about B&Bs.

 3) For breakfast, how about some self-serve processed cereal?

-If that sounds great to you, along with a couple toaster waffles, by all means choose a hotel.
+If that sounds great to you, along with a couple of toaster waffles, by all means, choose a hotel.
 Or stay home.

-Find your next romantic Michigan B&B getaway, or your first.
+Find your next romantic or relaxing Michigan B&B getaway or your first.
 Click here.